UNSW is accredited to administer study loans for U.S. students

 Satisfactory Academic Progress policy (SAP)

-UNSW Sydney is required by U.S. Federal law (34CFR 668.16) to define and enforce standards of Satisfactory Academic Progress (SAP) on students who wish to access U.S. federal funds.
+UNSW Sydney is required under U.S. Federal law (34CFR 668.16) to define and enforce the required standards of Satisfactory Academic Progress (SAP) for students who wish to access U.S. federal funds.
 The guidelines have been established to encourage students to progress and successfully complete the academic program for which aid is received.

-If you receive Stafford loan funds you will be evaluated at the end of each semester.
-This evaluation process will consider your progress under the following criteria:
+This two-part evaluation process will consider your progress under the following criteria:

 Students who are undertaking undergraduate or postgraduate studies by coursework must maintain a cumulative Weighted Average Mark (WAM) of 65% or higher in order to be eligible for Federal Aid at UNSW.
-Students performing below 65% WAM will be placed on SAP probation for one term.
-They must then achieve above 65% WAM in the subsequent term to continue to receive funding, though the student will still be on probation until their cumulative WAM is above 65%.
-Students who are on probation and achieve a term WAM under 65% again (i.e. achieve a WAM under 65% for two consecutive terms) will be ineligible for further funding until their cumulative WAM is again over this minimum requirement.
+Students performing below the required cumulative 65% WAM will receive a Financial Aid Warning letter by email stating they must achieve a cumulative term WAM of 65% or higher in the next term.
+Students can only have a Warning Status for one term.
+If the student fails to achieve a cumulative WAM of 65% or higher for a second time, (e.g. achieve a cumulative WAM under 65% for two consecutive terms) they will be ineligible for further funding until their cumulative WAM is 65% or higher.
+Students who become ineligible for funding may appeal and if successful, will be placed on Financial Aid Probation.

 - Students enrolled in the MBA program (8350) are required to achieve a WAM of 55% every term.